I will try to refrain from punning this article to death. However, it will be difficult.

 Hey, look… Welder Series parts!
 These are #21836 stainless flanges for 2-1/2″ tubing.
 The flange just slips over the tube – that’s great but the stainless Edelbrock mufflers we’re using are expanded to slip over the tube!
 I’m going to weld a flange to one side of each muffler.
 It’s a good idea to plan the system like this before hand… where it’s going to separate, etc.

 Silent Moment of the Day #2: parting off the collector in the lathe.
 I don’t know why, but when something’s not round, it tends to look like it’s spinning a lot faster and more violently.
-I did this to tuck the first bend up about 2″.
+I did this to tuck the first bend up by about 2″.

 Here’s the shortened collector in place.
 I needed a small wedge to point the bend where I needed it to go.
 In this picture, you can also see my ground cable running from a motor mount bolt to the insulator bolt.
 I’ve run the rest of Ron Francis’ grounding kit, and there’s basically nothing grounded to the frame except headlights.
 I’m grounded direct to the starter from the battery.